MiquelAbella/oop-basics/README.md

 `#php` `#oop` `#master-in-software-engineering`

-# Assembler School: OOP Basics with PHP <!-- omit in toc -->
+# Assembler School: Miquel Abella OOP Basics with PHP <!-- omit in toc -->

 In this project you will learn the basics of OOP using mobile devices as a reference.
 In the _"Project files"_ section you will find a description of the content to be displayed in each file.